technowledgy/vue-postgrest/docs/guide/index.md

 ### Multiple Requests

-Sometimes it may be neccessary to access multiple tables/views or query the same route twice the from the same component.
+Sometimes it may be necessary to access multiple tables/views or query the same route twice the from the same component.
 You can use the `postgrest` component for this.

 The component takes the same options as the `pg` mixin as props and provides it's scope as slot props, so you can use it in your template like this: